The logarithmic Picard group and its tropicalization: Monoids, logarithmic structures, and tropical geometry

 \subsubsection{Logarithmic modifications and root stacks}

 \begin{definition} Let $X$ be a logarithmic scheme.
-A \emph{logarithmic modification} is a morphism $Y \to X$ that is, locally in $X$, the base change of a toric modification of toric varieties.
+A \emph{logarithmic modification} is a morphism $Y \to X$ that is, locally in $X$, the base change of a toric modification (proper, birational, toric morphism) of toric varieties.

-More generally, we say that a morphism of presheaves $G \to F$ on the category of logarithmic schemes is a logarithmic modification if, for every logarithmic scheme $X$ and morphism $X \to F$, the base change $X \mathop\times_F G \to X$ is a logarithmic modification. \end{definition}
+More generally, we say that a morphism of presheaves $G \to F$ or fibered categories on the category of logarithmic schemes is a logarithmic modification if, for every logarithmic scheme $X$ and morphism $X \to F$, the base change $X \mathop\times_F G \to X$ is a logarithmic modification. \end{definition}